Academic Rights and Responsibilities

 - To pursue Step 2 if the matter is not resolved at Step 1, within 10 working days of the receipt of the written response from the campus enrollment services manager, the student must file a written request with the responsible dean (or department chair at Wildwood) to clarify the alleged unfair treatment and request a remedy.
 Within 10 working days of the receipt of the student's request, the dean (or department chair at Wildwood) must hold a conference with the student.

 To formally withdraw, students must submit official forms to the Admissions & Enrollment Services office.
 To receive a grade of W for the course, the withdrawal process must be completed prior to the end of the college's 12th week of classes.
 Late-start and short-term courses have different withdrawal deadlines.
 Contact the Admissions & Enrollment Services office for appropriate dates.
-At the end of the second week of classes (first week for summer sessions), students who have registered and paid for a class, but are reported by the instructor as never attended will be withdrawn.
+At the end of the second week of classes (first week for summer sessions), students who have registered and paid for a class, but are reported by the faculty member as never attended will be withdrawn.

 Classes less than a full semester in length may have different administrative withdrawal dates.
 The class will be shown on the transcript with a grade of W, and students are not eligible for a refund of fees.
 It is always the student's responsibility to initiate a withdrawal.

 File a Complaint